sanitswain/java8tips/datetime.rst

 Formatting & parsing
 --------------------
 Formatting and parsing are must required features of date time API that does the convertion between string and date.
 In the begining we saw one of the major issue with the old DateFormat class is the thread safety.
-The Date Time API has introduced a new package `java.time` to support parsing and formatting with new thread safe date time classes.
+The Date Time API has introduced a new package `java.time.format` to support parsing and formatting with new thread safe date time classes.
 This package has two basic classes `DateTimeFormatter <https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html>`_ and `DateTimeFormatterBuilder <https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatterBuilder.html>`_ where most of the time we will be using DateTimeFormatter class.

 **DateTimeFormatter:**
 This class is the replacement for java.text.DateFormat which provides two main methods; format(temporal) to convert temporal object to string and parse(string) to create a temporal object from the given date string.
 Creating DateTimeFormatter instance is easy, it provides overloaded ``ofPatttern`` methods to create it instances.